zeromq/ingescape/doc/content/blog/editor_tour.md

 Agent definitions can be exported and imported with the editor using a simple JSON format.
 The ingeScape library supports the loading and dumping of these JSON files so that the developers do not have to always hardcode an agent definition but use an external resource file instead.

-Here is an example of a simple agent definition: {#definition}
+Here is an example of a simple agent definition:

 {{< highlight json "linenos=table,linenostart=1" >}}
 {